3dlg-hcvc/plan2scene/README.md

  6) Generate evaluation report on FID metric as described [here](./docs/md/compute_fid_metric.md).

-## Inference on custom datasets
+## Inference on custom data
- - To use Plan2Scene on floorplans parsed by [raster-to-vector](https://github.com/art-programmer/FloorplanTransformation), follow the [instructions here](./docs/md/plan2scene_on_r2v.md).
+If you have scanned images of floorplans, you can use [raster-to-vector](https://github.com/art-programmer/FloorplanTransformation) to convert those floorplan images to a vector format.
+Then, follow the [instructions here](./docs/md/plan2scene_on_r2v.md) to create textured 3D meshes of houses.

+If you have floorplan vectors in another format, you can convert them to the raster-to-vector __annotation format__.
+Then, follow the same instructions as before to create textured 3D meshes of houses.
+The R2V annotation format is explained with examples in the [data section of the raster-to-vector repository](https://github.com/art-programmer/FloorplanTransformation#data).

 ## Training a new Plan2Scene network
 Plan2Scene consists of two trainable components, 1) the texture synthesis stage and 2) the texture propagation stage.
 Each stage is trained separately.
 The training procedure is as follows.